-Jim joined Solar Turbines, a Caterpillar subsidiary, in 1980 as an associate engineer.
-In his 40 years with the company, he has gained extensive industry and international experience through a wide variety of leadership roles.
-Jim was appointed President of Solar Turbines and Vice President of Caterpillar in 2010.
-From 2013 to 2016, he led Caterpillar’s Energy & Transportation business segment as Group President.
-Jim has served as Caterpillar’s CEO since January 1, 2017.
-He was elected Chairman of Caterpillar’s Board of Directors in December of 2018.
+Umpleby joined Solar Turbines, a Caterpillar subsidiary, in 1980 as an associate engineer.
+In his more than 40 years with the company, he has gained extensive industry and international experience through various leadership roles.
+Umpleby was appointed president of Solar Turbines and vice president of Caterpillar in 2010.
+From 2013 to 2016, he led Caterpillar’s Energy & Transportation business segment as group president.
+Umpleby has served as Caterpillar’s CEO since January 1, 2017.
+He was elected chairman of Caterpillar’s board of directors in December 2018.

-As Chairman and CEO, Jim leads a team of about 107,700 employees in 63 countries.
+As chairman and CEO, Umpleby leads a team of about 109,100 employees in 63 countries.
 He launched the company’s strategy for profitable growth and is overseeing its successful execution.
-The strategy’s areas of focus are operational excellence, expanded offerings, services and sustainability, which build on what Caterpillar has done since its founding in 1925 – drive positive change on every continent.
+The strategy’s areas of focus are operational excellence, expanded offerings, services and sustainability, which build on what Caterpillar has done since its founding in 1925 – driving positive change on every continent.

-Jim graduated from the Rose-Hulman Institute of Technology with a Bachelor of Science degree in mechanical engineering.
-He has completed an executive leadership program at the International Institute for Management Development in Lausanne, Switzerland.
+Umpleby graduated from the Rose-Hulman Institute of Technology with a bachelor’s degree in mechanical engineering.
+He completed an executive leadership program at the International Institute for Management Development in Lausanne, Switzerland.
 He serves on the board of the Chevron Corporation, the US-India Strategic Partnership Forum, the US-China Business Council and the Peterson Institute for International Economics.
-Jim is a trustee of Rose-Hulman Institute of Technology, and he is a member of Business Roundtable, The Business Council and the National Petroleum Council.
+Umpleby is a trustee of Rose-Hulman Institute of Technology and a member of Business Roundtable, The Business Council, and the National Petroleum Council.